ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 you an updated state ($\vec{p}$, $\vec{\omega}$, $\vec{r}$) some time $t$ later.

-As for the second assumption, a single point of contact is a fairly accurate assumption, but technically the weight of the ball "bunches up" the cloth as it moves to a degree that depends on how loosely the cloth is stretched over the slate.
+As for the second assumption, a single point of contact is a fairly accurate assumption, but technically the weight of the ball "bunches up" the cloth as it moves to a degree depending on how loosely the cloth is stretched over the slate.
 Additionally, the cloth itself can be compressed, and cloth fibres and other non-idealities can contact the ball at multiple points.
 And so in actuality there does not exist a "point of contact", but rather, an "area of contact".